GitLeeRepo/HerculesMvsTk4Notes/HerculesMvsTk4Notes.md

 ## Execution Statement and DD Statement

-The **Execution Statement** is that section of the JCL that telss JES2 what program to execute.
+The **Execution Statement** is that section of the JCL that tells JES2 what program to execute.
 It is followed by a series of **DD Statements** which define the data (both input and output) for the particular **EXECUTION**.
 An example from the same COBOL program as above would be:

 ```
 //PRIMES  EXEC COBUCG,